bempp/kifmm/hpc/README.md

 # Running `kifmm-rs` on HPC

+## Experiments

+### 1. Weak Scaling

+Runtime represented by wall-clack over all involved processes

+#### 1.i Adjust the grain size in different weak scaling runs

+- Grain size is the number of local trees per process
+- Larger grain size leads to greater bandwidth use in local comms

+#### 1.ii Measure the scaling of each operation in runtime and setup

 We summarise suggestions for successfully building and achieving performance with `kifmm` HPC platforms.

 ## ARCHER2